 Outgoing Loan Files

-This accession consists of records documenting outgoing loans of works of art as well as canceled and denied loans.
+This accession consists of records documenting outgoing loan requests for works of art which were denied or cancelled.
 Materials include correspondence, requests for loans, loan agreement forms, outgoing loan receipts, bills of lading, insurance documents, object images, facility reports, brochures, and related materials.